 How dominant of a blocker was Bol?
 His career average in blocks per 48 minutes (8.6) obliterates No. 2 man Mark Eaton (5.8).
 Manute Bol had more blocks (2,086) than points (1,599) in the NBA.
 Nobody else did that.

 Moreover, he became a cult hero of sorts around the league with his unusual form of shooting 3-pointers.
 Bol was a well-known financial supporter of the Sudan People’s Liberation Movement.
-Furthermore, he raised funds for charity to aid refugees in the decades-long Sudan civil war.
+Furthermore, he raised funds for the charity to aid refugees in the decades-long Sudan civil war.
 The conflict tore the nation apart, eventually leading to the establishment of South Sudan.

 Years before his passing, Leigh Montville’s intriguing biography, “Manute: The Center of Two Worlds,” further immortalized Bol.